 Mt.
 Olympus is a small, greenspace on the eastern end of Ashbury Heights in San Francisco.
 It has a small obelisk in its center that used to have a lovely, large statue at the top.

 At the intersection of Carl & Cole, you will find the commercial center of Ashbury Heights in San Francisco.
 Here you will find about a dozens shops and restaurants.
-Here are just a few of my favorites.
+Here are just a few of my favorite restaurants.

 Zazie: This French bistro is one of the best in the city.
 On weekends, you will find lines out the door for brunch.
 They are also open for lunch and dinner every night of the week.
 Some of my favorites include Mascarpone Polenta Cakes, Boeuf Bourguignon, and the Assiette des Fromages.
 941 Cole Street.

 Padrecito: If you are in the mood for some margaritas, tacos or empanadas, then head over to Padrecito.
 This taqueria offers mostly small plates with some of my favorites being their carnitas, crispy chicken, and skirt steak tacos.
 They are open for dinner every night of the week and brunch on the weekends.
 901 Cole St

 Kezar Bar and Restaurant: This establishment is a great neighborhood bar and grill.
 They also have several TVs, so you can also catch a game during your visit.
 It's my favorite pick for a burger in the district.
 They also have some enchiladas and other comfort food items on their menu.
 900 Cole St.

 The best way to get to Ashbury Heights in San Francisco is on the N-Judah light rail.
 You can pick this up along Market Street starting at the Embarcadero Station.